matarabadanf/BARISTA/barista/personnel/my_docs.md

 None
 - **`_initialize`**: Initialize all required data before calculations.

-This method calls several private methods to set up the reference energy, get name and identifiers, determine filenames, and fill the dataframe.
+This method calls several private  **Methods** to set up the reference energy, get name and identifiers, determine filenames, and fill the dataframe.

 **Returns**